 It’s “work breakdown structure” (WBS) requires project managers to split the project into a whole series of tasks, with costs and interdependencies attached to each.
 It’s key modules are work, teams, schedules and finances.

 The improvements in this updated version were mainly to contained in the new Reports section.
 A completely new Reports section is now included in the ribbon.
 This contains a number of graphical reports which can be used to very simply show progress.

-Other changed include improved integration with other Microsoft products.
-For users who also have Lync installed instant messaging, email and calling can be done without leaving project.
+Other changes include improved integration with other Microsoft products.
+For users who also have Lync installed, instant messaging, email and calling can be done without leaving Project.
 Similarly, content can be very quickly sync’d with SharePoint or simply cut and pasted into other Microsoft Office suite programs

 This updated version included the Ribbon for the first time.
 This was unusual as the Ribbon was introduced in the Office suite in their 2007 version.
 At the same time key improvements were the introduction of the Team Planner view.
 This focused on showing how work and resources interact over time, and so made finding some potential issues far simpler.
 The Timeline view made project communication faster.
 It produces an overview of the project’s schedule which allows people to rapidly understand the project at a high level.